 - 1.1.
-Local Enterprise Partnerships (LEP) are entrusted with significant public funds to fulfil their role and are, therefore, subject to appropriate scrutiny to demonstrate transparent and robust stewardship of public resources. - 1.2.
-To demonstrate this, LEPs are required to publish a local Assurance Framework, setting out how they appraise, deliver, monitor and evaluate schemes to achieve value for money.
+Local Enterprise Partnerships (LEP) have been entrusted with significant public funds to fulfil their role and have been, therefore, subject to appropriate scrutiny to demonstrate transparent and robust stewardship of public resources. - 1.2.
+To demonstrate this, LEPs were required to publish a local Assurance Framework, setting out how they appraise, deliver, monitor and evaluate schemes to achieve value for money.
 Local Assurance Frameworks must adhere to the guidance laid out in the National Local Growth Assurance Framework. - 1.3.
-LEPs are accountable to Government through their relationship with the Department for Business, Energy and Industrial Strategy and the Department for Levelling Up Housing and Communities and their cross-department Cities and Local Growth Unit.
-LEPs are subject to regular review by Government to assure they are fit for purpose, acting within the governance policies and sufficiently well-resourced to deliver their objectives. - 1.4.
-It is imperative that LEPs demonstrate the highest standards of conduct when carrying out their responsibilities.
+Delivery of LEP activity is accountable to Government through relationships with the Department for Business and Trade and the Ministry of Housing, Communities and Local Government and their cross-department Cities and Local Growth Unit.
+LEPs were subject to regular review by Government up to April 2024 to assure they were fit for purpose, acting within the governance policies and sufficiently well-resourced to deliver their objectives. - 1.4.
+LEPs have not been directly Government funded since April 2024, however local areas can still choose to deliver LEP functions through existing LEP structures.
+This is the current arrangement in Dorset.
+Dorset LEP therefore adheres to its Local Assurance Framework. - 1.5.
+It has been imperative that Dorset LEP demonstrates the highest standards of conduct when carrying out its responsibilities.
 As part of this, LEP Board Members and Officers, must have regard to the principles below.
 They should: - Act solely in the public interest in line with the Nolan principles; make decisions purely on merit, in accordance with agreed LEP processes and act with regularity and propriety when managing public money; - Keep records which demonstrate they meet all their legal obligations and all other compliance requirements placed upon them ensuring these are accessible if requested; - Actively cooperate with stakeholders and other regeneration organisations.
-This involves engaging deliberately and constructively with the private sector and public sector, including national and local partners such as: Government departments, subnational bodies, Local Authorities, third sector representatives, community interest groups, universities and research institutions, Mayor Combined Authorities (MCAs), and other LEPs in order to collect information which can be factored into decisions; - Ensure partnership working and engagement on projects or decisions which are likely to have an effect across LEP borders or significantly affect the plans of another LEP; - Champion successes within their communities, including bringing to the attention of Government Local Growth Deal projects which should be recognised as innovative or examples of best practice and ensuring that stakeholders are able to make informed decisions on local growth matters.
+This involves engaging deliberately and constructively with the private sector and public sector, including national and local partners such as: Government departments, subnational bodies, Local Authorities, third sector representatives, community interest groups, universities and research institutions, Mayor Combined Authorities (MCAs), and other LEPs in order to collect information which can be factored into decisions: - Ensure partnership working and engagement on projects or decisions which are likely to have an effect across LEP borders or significantly affect the plans of another LEP; - Champion successes within their communities, including bringing to the attention of Government projects which should be recognised as innovative or examples of best practice and ensuring that stakeholders are able to make informed decisions on local growth matters.